louismerlin/solved/src/02_cover.md

 ## The Address?

-This long string of hexadecimal characters punctudated by `:` colons looks like an IPv6 address.
+This long string of hexadecimal characters punctuated by `:` colons looks like an IPv6 address.

-Hovever, trying to get the content at this address does not return anything.
+However, trying to get the content at this address does not return anything.

 ```bash
 $ curl -6 http://[the_address_on_the_cover]